 Doug Short is a partner and member of Manning Fulton’s real estate practice group.
-Doug’s practice includes assisting a diverse group of clients with a variety of commercial real estate needs, including without limitation, acquisitions, dispositions, development, title, leasing and financing transactions.
+Doug’s practice includes assisting a diverse group of clients with a variety of commercial real estate needs, including without limitation, acquisition and development, dispositions, title examination, commercial leasing and financing transactions.

 Doug Short is a partner of the firm and practices exclusively as a transactional commercial real estate attorney in the firm’s Raleigh office.
 His practice includes primarily real property acquisitions, dispositions, development, title, leasing, and financing transactions.